anyaevostinar/anyaevostinar.github.io/classes/201-f20/syllabus.md

 ## Late Policies
 Because I know that personal or tech difficulties may arise at times during the term, all homework assignments have a 48-hour, no questions asked extensions policy.
 If you have a tech issue, a health issue, or some other issue that impedes making the deadline, use this policy.
-You need to just notify me that you're using the policy, ideally before the deadline, but after is also fine.
+You need to just notify me that you're using the policy before the deadline.
+If you are unable to notify me, please just still let me know when you are able and I'll work with you.
-Extensions beyond the 48-hour policy will only be considered in extenuating circumstances, and circumstances that arise between the original deadline and the extension are generally not extenuating - the deadline is still the original deadline, not 48 hours later.
+Extensions beyond the 48-hour policy will only be considered in extenuating circumstances.

 Activities and quizzes do not have a built in extensions policy.
 If something is interfering with your ability to do your work, please reach out.